Product Life Cycle

 How Medical Affairs Teams Can Optimize Product Life Cycle

-The medical affairs role is changing.
-It is moving from its traditional support role to becoming a strategic force in the pharma community.
+The Medical Affairs (MA) role is evolving from its traditional support role to becoming a strategic force in the pharma community.

 Indeed, MA teams hold the position as the conduit of medical knowledge and communication among multiple stakeholders.
-Paul Tebbey, vice president of oncology at biopharmaceutical company AbbVie, says the role of medical affairs is to communicate information about evidence-based medicine within fragmented healthcare systems.
+The role of Medical Affairs is now to communicate information about evidence-based medicine within fragmented healthcare systems, write Kurt Conger and Ming Shen at Deloitte.

-In this post, we explore how MA teams can fulfil that role by combining scientific knowledge, hard evidence and data management to optimize the product life cycle.
+In this post, we explore how MA teams can fulfill this more strategic role of optimizing the product life cycle by combining scientific knowledge, hard evidence, and data management.

 Take the Holistic Viewpoint of Drug Development

-Getting a drug to market is a monumental task.
-It’s high risk with strong likelihood of failure, writes Stig Johan Wiklund, chief scientific officer at software product firm Captario.
-But there are significant potential gains too.
+While getting a drug to market is a monumental task, the potential for significant gains is undeniable.
+It’s high risk with a strong likelihood of failure, writes Stig Johan Wiklund, Chief Scientific Officer at software product firm Captario.
 The best approach, he argues, is holistic drug development.

-Wiklund says pharma teams should move away from the prevailing approach of segmented development.
-Planning, designing and decision-making should all be integrated.
+Wiklund says pharma teams should move away from the prevailing approach of segmented development and instead approach planning, designing, and decision-making in an integrated manner.
 A holistic development model considers the whole life cycle of drug development, including post-launch marketing and sales, as one process.

 MA Teams Must Champion Data Use

-At the Medical Affairs Professional Society (MAPS) event in New Orleans in March, one of the key takeaways was how MA teams have a strategic role to play in product life cycle optimization.
-Jill Condello, Ph.D., vice president of strategic services at health communications company Peloton, explains that medical affairs teams can make their mark during early research and development and continue all the way through to commercialization.
+McLoughlin, Jonkman, and Zivkov also note that MA teams have a strategic role to play in product life cycle optimization.
+Teams can make their mark during early research and development and continue all the way through to commercialization.

 To seize these opportunities, MA teams need to become the champions of data.
 They should find out how real-world evidence (RWE) can plug gaps in data and how data can inform strategy.
-Condello says this data needs to be converted into accessible and customized content that is relevant to particular stakeholder audiences.
+Data must be converted into accessible and customized content that is relevant to particular stakeholder audiences.

-Being the stewards of data will also mean that medical affairs teams can lead evidence generation.
-Specifically, they will be able to deliver “rapid-cycle, integrated evidence generation across health economics and outcomes research (HEOR), RWE, Phase IIIb/IV studies,” note McKinsey’s Matthias Evers and Brindan Suresh et al.
+Being the stewards of data will also mean that Medical Affairs teams can lead evidence generation.
+Specifically, they will be able to deliver “rapid-cycle, integrated evidence generation across health economics and outcomes research (HEOR), RWE, Phase IIIb/IV studies,” note Matthias Evers, Brindan Suresh, Ann Westra, and Alexandra Zemp in a McKinsey report.

-With a deep level of data insight, the McKinsey team says MA personnel will be able to combine their science knowledge, data prowess and stakeholder engagement to provide the best evidence to support the entire life cycle of a medical product.
+With a deep level of data insight, the authors write that MA personnel will be able to combine their science knowledge, data prowess and stakeholder engagement to provide the best evidence to support the entire life cycle of a medical product.
 The result will be improved patient outcomes.

 Long-Term Focus Begins With the Product Pre-Launch

 There is much to do and lots of excitement involved when launching a product.
-But it’s important medical affairs teams don’t lose sight of the long-term goals and strategy, notes Gemma Pfister, at healthcare industry management consulting firm Vynamic.
+But it’s important that Medical Affairs teams don’t lose sight of the long-term goals and strategy, notes Gemma Pfister, at healthcare industry management consulting firm Vynamic.

 A short-term focus can lead to increased risk by not identifying potential and probable events and how they might affect the launch.
-Part of the problem is focusing too much internally and not paying attention to changes in the market such as regulations, policy and technology which might impact patients’ ability to access treatment.
-Pfister says MA teams should focus on scenario planning to enable long-term agility.
-Doing so will help ensure successful product launches.
+Part of the problem is focusing too much internally and not paying attention to changes in the market such as regulations, policy, and technology which might impact patients’ ability to access treatment.
+Pfsiter says MA teams should focus on scenario planning to enable long-term agility, helping to ensure successful product launches.

 Early-Stage Feedback